fwolfst/dar-ke/README.md

 - [ ] horizon and ground have some texture/circle gradients
 - [ ] horizon and ground color changes
+- [ ] Use bevy Color::Mix or colorgrad-rs to interpolate between colors
 - [ ] Screen and Window sizing is messed up.
 Use a proper camera and fixed ratios.
 - [ ] player sees points or objs on horizon
 - [X] Head bobble